-One of the questions coaches often get asked by athletes is: ‘Just how much should I be doing?’.
+One of the questions our coaches often get asked by their athletes is: ‘How much should I be doing?’.
 The aim is always to get the balance right both for technical practice and training elements such as strength and conditioning.

-How often you should work out is a very difficult one to answer as ultimately….it depends on the individual!
-Whilst we can’t advise on individual athletes capabilities to load on more work without assessing them, there are some generalisations on the things that determine training volume.
+How often you or your clients should work out is a difficult question to answer as it depends on the individual!
+Whilst we can’t advise on individual athletes capabilities to load on more work without assessing them, there are some key signs to look out for to determine training volume.